-- 1) The six (6) Legislative Council Representatives shall be nominated by the Internal Vice President and approved by the Legislative Council - D) Meetings and Communication - 1) All summer interns must be determined by the eighth (8th) week of Spring quarter by a majority vote (50%+1) of the Summer Internship Oversight Committee, with at least majority (50%+1) of the Committee voting, with final approval being given to Legislative Council. - 2) There shall be an introductory meeting for all interns during the eighth (8th) week of Spring quarter. - 3) No regular summer meetings are required for the Oversight Committee unless determined necessary by a majority (50%+1) of the Oversight Committee. - 4) Any necessary communication during the summer shall be conducted through a closed list server for all Oversight Committee members. - E) In the event the selection committee is unable to continue their duties, jurisdiction of the selection process will be yielded to the Executive Director.
+1) The four (4) Senators shall be nominated by the Internal Vice President and approved by the Senate by week eight (8) of Winter quarter.

+D) Meetings and Communication

+- 1) All summer interns must be determined by the eighth (8th) week of Spring quarter by a majority vote (50%+1) of the Summer Program Oversight Committee, with at least majority (50%+1) of the Committee voting, with final approval being given to the Senate. - 2) There shall be an introductory meeting for all interns during the eighth (8th) week of Spring quarter. - 3) No regular summer meetings are required for the Oversight Committee unless determined necessary by a majority (50%+1) of the Oversight Committee. - 4) Any necessary communication during the summer shall be conducted through a closed list server for all Oversight Committee members. - E) In the event the selection Committee is unable to continue their duties, jurisdiction of the selection process will be yielded to the Executive Director.

 SECTION 3.
-ELIGIBILITY
+INTERNSHIP ELIGIBILITY

-- A) Applications for the Summer Internships shall be made available no later than the second (2nd) week of Spring quarter. - B) The application deadline will be during the sixth (6^{th}) week of Spring quarter.

-- C) Students shall have at least a two point zero (2.0) grade point average going into the Summer quarter and shall be in good standing with the University. - D) Members of the Legislative Council who partake in Summer Legislative Council are still eligible for the summer internships, and may serve simultaneous office hours, however, they may not apply or request honoraria for the periods of their Summer Internship that may overlap with Summer Legislative Council.
+- A) Applications for the summer internships shall be made available no later than the second (2nd) week of Spring quarter. - B) The application deadline will be during the sixth (6th) week of Spring quarter. - C) Students shall have at least a two point zero (2.0) grade point average going into the Summer quarter and shall be in good standing with the University. - D) Members of the Senate who partake in Summer Senate are still eligible for the summer internships, and may serve simultaneous office hours, however, they may not apply or request honoraria for the periods of their summer internship that may overlap with Summer Senate.